Frequently Asked Questions

 Is the canteen / buffet open?

-At both locations the canteen or buffet are closed until further notice.
+At both locations the canteen or buffet will reopen on April 20th, 2022.

 What about oral exams that have already been appointed a date or will be held in the future?